flanglet/kanzi-go/README.md

 If gzip is starting to show its age, zstd and brotli are open-source, standardized and used daily by millions of people.
 Zstd is incredibly fast and probably the best choice in many cases.
-There are a few scenarios where Kanzi could be a better choice:
+There are a few scenarios where Kanzi czn be a better choice:

 - gzip, lzma, brotli, zstd are all LZ based.
 It means that they can reach certain compression ratios only.
 Kanzi also makes use of BWT and CM which can compress beyond what LZ can do.